8 Day Rainier Mountaineering Course Itinerary

 *This itinerary is subject to change due to weather conditions

-Our Eight-Day Mountaineering Course combines our Six-Day Mountaineering School Curriculum with a summit bid on the Emmons Glacier on Mount Rainier, the icy colossus of the Pacific Northwest.
+Our 8 Day Rainier Mountaineering Course combines our 6 Day Baker Mountaineering Course curriculum with a summit bid on the Emmons Glacier on Mount Rainier, the icy colossus of the Pacific Northwest.
 With its heavy loads, intense training and arduous schedule, it makes a great preparation course for bigger mountains like Denali.
 Alpine Ascents believes the best training for mountaineering takes place in the field, so all eight days will be spent in the mountains.

 We’ll meet at Alpine Ascents’ Seattle office for a 6:30 a.m. orientation and gear check.
 A big part of developing the necessary skills in mountaineering starts with having the proper equipment and food to ensure a safe and enjoyable wilderness experience.
 The guides will discuss each piece of equipment and ensure that everything is in good, properly fitting condition.
 Finally, the guides will discuss weather conditions and make any last-minute adjustments before we head to the trailhead.
 This is an invaluable part of the course and will often help eliminate many of the questions that students might have.

-At the trailhead, we will discuss the route, weather and potential campsites.
-We’ll move with heavy backpacks to a camp at Glacier Basin, a beautiful sub-alpine camp at the base of the Inter Glacier.
+At the White River Trailhead (4,200′), we will discuss the route, weather and potential campsites.
+We’ll then move with heavy backpacks to a camp at Glacier Basin (6,000′), a beautiful sub-alpine camp at the base of the Inter Glacier.
+The hike is about 3.5 miles total with roughly 1,800′ of elevation gain.

 An integral part of mountaineering is the ability to set up a safe and secure camp in an extreme environment.
 We’ll take the time to practice these skills.
 Guides will discuss the importance of personal maintenance, hygiene and sleeping in cold environs.
 We’ll also discuss Leave No Trace principles and address any student concerns.
 Finally, instruction of proper hydration, including efficient snow-melting protocols, nutrition, and backcountry cooking techniques will be addressed.